kinshuk4/daily-coding-problem-solutions/prob501_550/README.md

 Given a linked list of numbers and a pivot `k`, partition the linked list so that all nodes less than `k` come before nodes greater than or equal to `k`.

 For example, given the linked list `5 -> 1 -> 8 -> 0 -> 3` and `k = 3`, the solution could be `1 -> 0 -> 5 -> 8 -> 3`.

+516 (Easy)

+This problem was asked by Zillow.

+Let's define a "sevenish" number to be one which is either a power of `7`, or the sum of unique powers of `7`.
+The first few sevenish numbers are `1`, `7`, `8`, `49`, and so on.
+Create an algorithm to find the `n`th sevenish number.